Farmers Reviews

 Boorabee, NSW, Australia

-For over 4 years Warren has noticed the sheep are healthier with less worms and the pastures are more resilient from the healthy ‘biological droppings’ that the sheep spread around.
+For over 4 years, using Probiotic Liquid Seaweed, Warren noticed the sheep were healthier with less worms and the pastures showed more resilience from the healthy ‘biological droppings’ that the sheep spread around.

-Warrens application method adds the Liquid Seaweed to the sheeps trough 2-4 times per month on average, changing with the animals needs.
+Warrens adds the Liquid Seaweed to the sheeps trough 2-4 times per month on average, changing with the animals needs.

 Jude Belnick – Mixed Crop Grower